Showing posts with label granddaugher. Show all posts

 My granddaughter and I traveled to Cathedral Caverns, Grant, Alabama

-Cathedral Caverns is the world's greatest cavern with frozen waterfalls and is the golden gate to the stalagmite forest.
+Cathedral Caverns is the world's greatest cavern, with frozen waterfalls and the golden gate to the stalagmite forest

-It is the seven greatest cavern discoveries in the world.
+It is one of the seven most significant cavern discoveries in the world.

-We took highway 431 from Guntersville to Grant Al.
+We took Highway 431 from Guntersville to Grant, Alabama.

 Cathedral Caverns State Park